MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---
-# Show multiple windows with AppWindow
+# Show multiple views with AppWindow

 [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) and it's related APIs simplify the creation of multi-window apps by letting you show your app content in secondary windows while still working on the same UI thread across each window.